RavensbourneWebMedia/Web-development-workshop/projects/sharing-is-caring/README.md

 #### Timeline

 * 6th of January: project start
-* January: weekly tutorials and project revisions
+* January and February: weekly tutorials and project revisions
 * 3rd of February: formative presentations
 * 10th of June: final hand-in (together with other, bigger projects, so it's advised you get the bulk of this project done in January & February)